Dima12101/ChildCard/README.md

 # ChildCard
 *Web-service for create cards of your children.*

 **Problem**: A lot of parents are watching the development and condition of your children.
 They are fixing the different information about them.
-And the three questions are appeared:
+And the two questions are appeared:
   1. How the information should be stored?
   2. How the information should be interpreted?